17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Go there for: beautiful fall foliage, hiking opportunities before winter arrives

 Located in Wyoming, Grand Teton National Park covers nearly 310,000 acres and includes the main peaks of the Teton Range and the majority of Jackson Hole’s northern areas.
+Get excited because fall is a great time to visit Grand Teton, home to stunning hiking trails and climbing routes!

-This season brings fewer crowds, which is always better, isn’t it?
-And the temperatures allow you more comfort than if you were visiting in winter.
+This season brings fewer crowds and the temperatures allow you more comfort than if you were visiting in winter.
 You will also have the chance to explore wildlife as if you have the whole park to yourself.
+You can start your journey at the Craig Thomas Discovery and Visitor Center and plan out your day.

 Grand Teton in September